AherRahul/portfolio-v1/content/articles/11-java-fundamentals/generics-basics.md

 }
 ```

+Usage:

 ```java
 String[] fruits = {"Apple", "Banana", "Cherry"};
 swap(fruits, 0, 1);
 // Now fruits is {"Banana", "Apple", "Cherry"}
 ```

+This method works with any array type, demonstrating the flexibility generics provide.

+## Best Practices for Using Generics

+- **Prefer Generics Over Raw Types**: Always use generics when working with collections or custom classes to maximize type safety.
+- **Use Descriptive Type Parameter Names**: Instead of generic letters like `T` or `E`, consider meaningful names such as `K` for key, `V` for value, or `E` for element.
+- **Avoid Unchecked Warnings**: Use proper generic declarations to prevent unchecked conversion warnings from the compiler.
+- **Understand Wildcards**: Use bounded wildcards (`<? extends T>`, `<? super T>`) when you need flexibility with subtypes or supertypes.
+- **Handle Type Erasure Carefully**: Be mindful of limitations caused by type erasure, especially when working with reflection or arrays of generic types.

+## Conclusion

+Java generics are an essential tool in every Java developer's toolkit.
+They promote type safety, reduce boilerplate code, and enable flexible, reusable components.
+Understanding the basics of generics, from generic classes and methods to their limitations, empowers you to write cleaner, more robust Java applications.

+As you continue to explore generics, you will encounter advanced features like wildcards, bounded type parameters, and generic interfaces that further enhance your ability to design scalable and maintainable systems.

+Embrace generics today to unlock safer, more reusable Java code.

+By mastering generics, you take a crucial step toward becoming a proficient Java developer capable of designing flexible and type-safe software solutions.